gtomitsuka/safe-instances/README.md

 //Child
 process.handle('database query', function(argument){
-  return pg.query(argument); //Can even be synchronous, we're on a child process.
+  return db.query(argument); //Can even be synchronous, we're on a child process.
 });
 ```
 Please note that if there's a fatal contact failure, an error will be actually thrown, so there's no need to handle `safe-instances` errors in the returned promise.